ITPA provides different services to members depending on their membership level.

 Portable IPv6 /48 Allocation

 Every financial ITPA member is entitled to a /48 allocation from the ITPA provider-independent address space, which they can take to their Internet provider for routing.
-ITPA maintains a list of ISPs who have agreed to route IPv6 allocations for our members here.
+ITPA maintains a list of ISPs who have agreed to route IPv6 allocations for our members on our IPv6 page.